Learn how to build an iOS application that can claim an mDoc via OID4VCI

 As the user scans the QR code, they are then provided with the offer details by the wallet.
 The user then provides consent to retrieving the credentials to which the wallet responds by initiating the issuance workflow and displaying the retrieved credentials to the user.

-This demo MATTR Labs Credential offer doesn’t actually authenticate the user before issuing a credential.
-Instead of authentication the user is redirected to select the credential they wish to issue into their wallet.
-In production implementations this must be replaced by a proper authentication mechanism to comply with the OID4VCI specification.
+This tutorial uses a demo MATTR Labs Credential offer to issue the credential.
+This offer uses a workflow that doesnโt actually authenticate the user before issuing a credential, but redirects them to select the credential they wish to issue.
+In production implementations this must be replaced by a proper authentication mechanism to comply with the ISO/IEC 18013-5:2021 standard and the OID4VCI specification.

 Congratulations!
-Your wallet application can now interact with an OID4VCI Credential offer to claim mDocs!
+Your application can now interact with an OID4VCI Credential offer to claim mDocs!

 Summary